Covered bridges have been around since the late 18th century in the United States.

-Artist's Bridge is deep in Maine's back country on Sunday River Road in Newry.
-Some say the name of the bridge reflects its position as Maine's most photographed and painted covered bridge.
-Other suggest it was plein air master painter John Enncking who earned the bridge its name because he was seen so often painting it that local residents called it Artists's Bridge.
+Artist’s Bridge dates to 1872, deep in Maine’s back country on Sunday River Road in Newry.
+Some say the name of the bridge reflects its position as Maine’s most photographed and painted covered bridge.
+Other suggest plein air master painter John Enneking gave the bridge its name because he painted it so often.
+Locals then started calling it Artist’s Bridge.

-Some people say artists have put more paint on their canvases to illustrate the bridge than was ever put on its sides.
+Since then, artists may have put more paint on their canvases to illustrate the bridge than peoole ever put on its sides.

 Burkeville Covered Bridge

-Timothy Palmer built Massachusetts’ first covered bridge in Amesbury in1792, though it didn’t get its roof until 1810.
-Timber covered bridges were revived in the second half of the 20th century, and a handful of ‘Massachusetts Modern covered bridges to replace historic wooden bridges that couldn’t be saved.
+Timothy Palmer built Massachusetts’ first covered bridge in Amesbury in 1792, though it didn’t get its roof until 1810.
+Timber covered bridges were revived in the second half of the 20th century, and a handful of ‘Massachusetts Modern’ covered bridges replaced historic wooden bridges that couldn’t be saved.

-The previous bridge was washed away in a flood.
+A flood washed away the previous bridge.
 The roof caved in under a heavy load of snow in 1975, but volunteers restored it.
-In 1985, the Burkeville Covered Bridge was closed for safety reasons, but renovated and opened to vehicular traffic in 2013.
+In 1985, the Burkeville Covered Bridge was closed for safety reasons, but renovated and opened to vehicles in 2013.
 It is located on Main Poland Road just off of Route 116 in Conway.

 The bridge is beloved in Conway, where it has been the site of fundraising dinners, memorial services and weddings (not to mention wedding photos).

 The bridge dates to 1876 when Union Army Sgt.
-Charles Austin Broughton and his son Frank built it as an access to their dairy farm on Route 16A.
-Broughton was land agent for the Swift River Lumber Company in Albany, N.H., an avid bear hunter, an accomplished fiddler and a carpenter.
-Today the bridge ranks as one of the most photographed -- and photogenic -- covered bridges in New England.
+Charles Austin Broughton and his son Frank built it to access their dairy farm on Route 16A.
+Broughton was land agent for the Swift River Lumber Company in Albany, New Hampshire, an avid bear hunter, an accomplished fiddler, and a carpenter.
+Today the bridge ranks as one of the most photographed — and photogenic — covered bridges in New England.